I Love Bugs!

-Why should your child make a plain old Valentine's Day card when he can make a "love bug" for a loved one?
-This adorable way to say "I love you" to someone special is also a great technique to improve your child's fine motor skills and help him tap into his creative mind.
+Does your little one love bugs?
+Why make a plain old Valentine's Day card when your kid can make this super cute bug valentine for a loved one?
+An adorable way to say "I love you" to someone special, this craft is also a great way to improve your child's fine motor skills and help him tap into his creative side.
 Your little artist will glow with pride as the lucky recipient opens his handmade creation!

 What You Need: